General Education Program:

 Committee and Faculty Senate have now approved this GEP Assessment Plan.

 Following the details specified, the GEC will create procedures to

 collect course portfolios and form faculty learning communities.

-The GEP Assessment Plan calls for assessing all courses in the Foundation Level during the 2013-2014 academic year.
+The GEP Assessment Plan calls for assessing all courses in the Foundation Level during the 2013-2014 academic year, and all courses in the Investigation Level during the 2014-2015 academic year.
 Additional details can be found on the GEP Assessment page

 For an example of the assessment process, please see the following: